befair/soulShape/wp/soulshape.earth/wp-content/plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= Google Map Plugin v1.6.2 / 07.09.2016 =
+ * Add ability to search markers by its title, description and category through Custom Map Controls search field
+ * Add the functionality of add markers on the map on frontend
+ * Add the Map Center and the Map Zoom options to Map Widget
+ * Add ability to choose the cluster icon for each markers category
+ * Add Claster Area Size option
+ * Add Adapt map to screen height option
+ * Add possibility to close license expire message in admin area
+ * Move map styles in the head tag
+ * Fix for map / markers export files

 = Google Map Plugin v1.6.1 / 02.08.2016 =
  * Update google map API function